📄

 2.2.
 Methodology

 Content paragraphs should either be indented and/or indicated by a line space.
-The essay must have a List of References which follows after the main body of the text and precedes any Appendices.
+The essay must have a which follows after the main body of the text and precedes any Appendices.